 13 December (or the next working day): Deadline for submitting titles.
 Some publishers may need reminding by email before that, some will ask for an extension.
 Your absolute deadline is first week of January.
-Liaise with Treasurer to make sure everyone has paid up.
+Liaise with MOSAIC to make sure whether the publishers have paid up.